CxRes/events-query-test/draft-gupta-httpapi-events-query.md

 --- abstract

-Events Query is a minimal protocol built on top of HTTP that allows user agents to receive event notifications directly from any resource of interest.
-The Events Query Protocol (EQP) is predicated on the idea that the most intuitive source for event notifications is the resource itself.
+Events Query is a minimal protocol built on top of HTTP that allows user agents to receive event-notifications directly from any resource of interest.
+The Events Query Protocol (EQP) is predicated on the idea that the most intuitive source for event-notifications is the resource itself.

 --- middle